traefik-workshops/traefik-workshop/exercise-12/README.md

 Please note, that that file contains more Kubernets objects that will be created after applying:

 - the matching rule has added condition
-- there are security headers attached to the routers
+- there are security headers attached to the routers, middleware headers
 - there are extra SAN domains added
 - there is TLS object created